mlibrary/umich-lib-ui/README.md

 ## Build

 Will run babel and generate files in `lib`.
+Storybook and docs use the built library, not `src`.

 ```sh
 npm run build